 “Menopause can be a rebirth or rediscovery of who you are as a woman.
 It doesn’t have to be an ending but a new beginning for women.
 Standing up for themselves, coming into themselves, their power, their self-worth.
 A time of rediscovery,” she explained.

 As the name suggests, you may benefit from hitting the pause button to reflect on who you are as a person and changes you may want to make to improve your health and increase your sense of well-being.
-Research indicates lifestyle choices related to your eating habits and physical activity levels as well as tobacco and alcohol use all may contribute to the type of menopause journey you experience.
+Research indicates lifestyle choices related to your eating habits and exercise habits as well as tobacco and alcohol use all may contribute to the type of menopause journey you experience.

 “I wish I knew that what I was doing in my own lifestyle was impacting what was going on.
 I had to be reactive rather than proactive.
 If people knew about this before they ever get to perimenopause, they might be saving themselves potential problems, as far as the hormone imbalance or like heavy bleeding or hot flashes, and the like.
 It may not save them.
 It may decrease them, or it may prevent them altogether,” the holistic nurse practitioner explained.